-The University’s Education Abroad policy policy requires students including undergraduate, graduate, and professional degree; medical residents; fellows; and graduate assistants traveling abroad for University purposes1 to register their travel.
-This includes international students traveling for University purposes to their home country.
+The University’s Education Abroad policy policy requires students including undergraduate, graduate, and professional degree; medical residents; fellows; and graduate assistants traveling abroad for University purposes1 to register their travel, which will also cover them with the required international health, security, medical and evacuation insurance.
+This includes international students or other non-U.S. citizens traveling for University purposes to their home country.

 How to Register

 Before starting a travel registration, be sure you have all of the required information: